Shanmin123/Fault-Tolerant-AFS-like-DFS/README.md

 ### Overview

 The integration directory contains the final, combined system.
-It adapts the logic from primefinder to use the AFS as its storage backend.
+It adapts the logic from tests to use the AFS as its storage backend.

 1. **Coordinator**: Drives the Chandy-Lamport algorithm, sending marker messages and handling asyncio connections from workers
 2. **Worker**: A stateless asyncio client that computes primes and responds to marker messages.
 It does not save its own state